Getting Started with the Operator API

 Creating an order with orderCreate

-The orderCreate mutation lets us create an order by passing a valid variant id.
+The orderCreate mutation lets us create an order by passing a valid variant id, so to round out our introduction, a simple example is provided below:

 status